Bealby/grandpas-pocket-watch-shop/README.md

 - The images create a greater visual and interactive experience for the user.

-- For larger screen devices the layout will invole one 1 row of category images; for medium screens 2 rows; and for smaller screens the images will be removed and replaced with icons for better UI and UX.
+- For larger screen devices the layout will involve
+  1 row of category images; for medium screens 2 rows; and for smaller screens the images will be removed and replaced with icons for better UI and UX.